vicious-widgets/vicious/README.md

   - returns a table with string keys: {ssid}, {mode}, {chan}, {rate}, {freq}, {linp} (link quality in percent), {txpw} (tx power) and {sign} (signal level)

-**vicious.widgets.org**

-  - provides agenda statistics for Emacs org-mode
-  - takes a table with full paths to agenda files, that will be parsed, as an argument
-  - returns 1st value as count of tasks you forgot to do, 2nd as count of tasks for today, 3rd as count of tasks for the next 3 days and 4th as count of tasks to do in the week

 **vicious.widgets.pkg**